zytedata/zyte-common-items/docs/usage/items.rst

 >>> product = Product.from_dict(data)
 Traceback (most recent call last):
 ...
-ValueError: Expected 'mainImage' to be a dict with fields from zyte_common_items.components.Image, got 'not a dictionary'.
+ValueError: Expected mainImage to be a dict with fields from zyte_common_items.components.Image, got 'not a dictionary'.
 >>> data = {
 ...     'url': 'https://example.com/',
 ...     'breadcrumbs': 3,